wldt/wldt-core-0.1-deprecated/README.md

 * download the WLDT library through the .jar file or download the wldt-core maven project and install it in your locale repository;
 * develop your app using the ZWT library; for example if you are using a PC with Java SE, you can you the corresponding ZWT jar for this phase;
-* develop the the entry class used for starting your app in the target platform(s).
+* develop the entry class used for starting your app in the target platform(s).

 ### WLDT Worker Configuration